koverda/TemperatureControlNetwork/README.md

 This project demonstrates a .NET application using channels for concurrent, high-performance communication between a coordinator and multiple workers.

+The workers in this case are heaters and temperature sensors, and the coordinator manages the workers to maintain an average temperature within a certain range.

 ## Features

 - **Coordinator:**
 	- Manages multiple worker instances.
 	- Sends data and control messages to workers.
 	- Receives responses from workers.
+	- Can stream higher resolution data from workers.
+	- Can store data in whatever iplementation of a data store suits your needs.

 - **Workers:**
+	- Workers are heaters that track temperature, heat up when activated, and cool down when deactivated.
 	- Each has its own channel for receiving messages.
-  - Processes data when active.
 	- Sends responses back to the coordinator.
+	- Track itself for overheating, if it overheats it finds an inactive worker to take over and messages to the coordinator to facilitate.

 - **Bidirectional Communication:**
 	- Uses channels for efficient, concurrent message passing.
+	- Uses IAsyncEnumerable for easy and efficient streaming data.

 ## Running the Application